Nagcarlan Church: Architecture

 The tiered-wall Nagcarlan church generally falls under the Baroque style.
 The design of the facade has a semicircular arched main entrance along with semicircular windows and tall pedestals and columns which are also present in the church's side entrance.
-The four-storey stone and brick bell tower has bells with the Franciscan coat of arms (crossed arms of Christ and St. Francis of Assisi) and Muslim-inspired crenelations.
+The octagonal, four-storey volcanic tuff stone and brick bell tower has seven bells with the Franciscan coat of arms (crossed arms of Christ and St. Francis of Assisi) the tower used to have Muslim-inspired crenelations (defensive battlements) before it had its current baroque, bell-shaped roof.

 In popular culture

 The church was featured in the 1974 movie "Kampanerang Kuba" starring Vilma Santos and its teleserye remake, an ABS-CBN television series starring Anne Curtis in 2005.